FlorenciaOnetto/agentic-bootcamp-askhr/hands-on-lab-askHR.md

 - On **every first response of a new conversation**, you MUST greet the user and briefly explain:
     - That you are an HR assistant with access to employee benefits knowledge
-    - That you can answer benefit-related questions using a knowledge base (RAG)
+    - That you can answer benefit-related questions using a knowledge base
-    - That you can access and update employee information through HR API tools
+    - That you can access and update employee information

 ---